Model Understanding >

 Second is $cos(2 \pi * {t \over 10})$ which has period of 10 which corresponds to frequency of 0.1 (= 1/10).

 And the sum of those two, $sin(2 \pi t) + cos(2 \pi * {t \over 10})$, is the original data.
+Fourier transform is a tool to identify such frequencies.

 Fourier Transform of Air Passenger Data

-To demonstrate model performance, we show the model's prediction results for the following day.
-The cross validation process identified the best transformation to make the timeseries stationary and the optimal hyperparameters.
-The Mean Squared Error on the next day's closing price was used to determine the best model.
+To demonstrate model performance, we show the model's prediction results for the air passengers dataset.
+The cross validation process identified the best transformation to make the time series stationary and the optimal hyperparameters.
+The Root Mean Squared Error on the next day's closing price was used to determine the best model.

 While fourier transform is useful in identifying cycles, air passengers data doesn't exhibit perfect cycles.
 Small changes in its regularity makes the generalization challenging.